JorjaFox/website/_posts-old-blog/2009-11-13-3-weeks-to-dayton.md

 How wild is that Jorja would be in a movie about race cars?
 And I find this out on the day I buy my first car (not a race car, a Hybrid)?

-But, yes, Jorja will be in an indie film called <em>3 Weeks To Dayton</em>, featuring Jorja Fox as Cheryl, Lucas Ardagna as Worm and Scott Cohen as Chuck.
+But, yes, Jorja will be in an indie film called _3 Weeks To Dayton_, featuring Jorja Fox as Cheryl, Lucas Ardagna as Worm and Scott Cohen as Chuck.

 <blockquote>Soon to race into a theater near you, 3 Weeks to Daytona is the story of a down on his luck stock car racer with one dream left to hold onto, drive with best.
 Unfortunately, with a busted car, no money, and bad job, Chuck's limelight could be fading fast.
 When a final chance falls his way, can he patch things up with his son, crew chief, and turn himself around before its too late?</blockquote>